oegea/adp/README.md

 The first step on ADP is to configure the UPDATE CLIENT.
 In this operation, the end-user will provide to the UPDATE CLIENT the URI where the APPLICATION SERVICE can be reached.
 Through this URL, the UPDATE CLIENT will receive:

- 1. The URL of the
+ 1. Version of ADP used by
+ 2. The UPDATE AUTHORITY's URL.
+ 3.

 ### Overall Process Overview